 We, the Partners and staff at Albion Street Surgery and St Peters Medical Centre, two well-established local GP practices, are pleased to announce we are merging.
 We believe it is an excellent opportunity to improve the way we work and to develop services for you - our patients.

 The merger will see our two GP practices formally coming together on 1 October 2021.
-Both sites will continue to remain open initially, with the Albion Street building operating as a branch surgery of the new joint practice for the current time.
+We will continue to provide you medical help and support from both sites, with the Albion Street building operating as a branch surgery of the new joint practice for the current time.
 Longer term, as you may be aware, we are building new premises on the St Peter’s Medical Centre site.
 The building work commences this month, and is due for completion in the summer of 2023.
-At that point, Albion Street surgery will be closed and the practice will physically move to the new site at St Peter’s.

-There is no need for patients registered at either GP practice to do anything when the merger takes place.
-You will remain registered with the newly formed practice and we will continue to provide you with medical help and support.
+There is no need for patients who were registered at either GP practice to do anything when the merger takes place.
+You will now be registered with the newly formed practice and we will continue to provide you with medical help and support.

 Under the proposal for the practices to come together, patients will still be able to book appointments with their current clinician, subject to availability, and the merged practice will strive to maintain continuity of care where possible.